-We have audited the accompanying financial statements of "Capital Asset Management" CJSC ("the Company"), which comprise the statement of financial position as of 31 December 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of "Capital Asset Management" CJSC ("the Company"), which comprise the statement of financial position as of 31 December 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of 31 December 2023, its financial performance and cash flows for the year ended, all in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of 31 December 2024, its financial performance and cash flows for the year ended in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board (IFRS Accounting Standards).